North Wales Coastal Cycleway / Cycle Path

 West Shore, Llandudno, to Conwy & Penmaenmawr (10 miles)

 This section is very scenic with fine views of the Conwy estuary, the foothills of Snowdonia dropping steeply to the sea, the island of Anglesey and the ancient town of Conwy with its impressive castle.
-High winds can cause a build-up of sand on the first 200-300 yards at the West Shore end of the cycle path, sometimes making it impossible to cycle on.
-The local authority periodically clears it.
+From time to time high winds cause a build-up of sand on an 150 metre section near the West Shore end of the cycle path, sometimes making this short section impossible to cycle on, in which case you have to push your bike over the soft sand.
+The local authority clears it around the end of each month.
 There is a large car park at West Shore and other car parks in Deganwy, Conwy and Penmaenmawr.

 The cycle path starts in the car park situated on the southern side of the sea-front (Grid Ref: 773814 OS map No 115 Snowdon).
 The section to Deganwy prom is not tarmacadammed.

-After a mile go along Deganwy promenade and then a short sea-front cul-de-sac.
+After a mile go along Deganwy promenade and then a short sea-front cul-de-sac (Marine Crescent).

 Follow the path to Conwy cob.